lucianjames/TorPlusPlus/README.md

 I might make some kind of script to automate doing this, I dont want to just place the files in here as they will become outdated.

-## Public functions of the class "torSocket"
+## Public functions of the torSocket class
 ```c++
 /*
     torSocket constructor